 Passion.
 That’s the common attribute of those that work for our organization.
 We are dedicated to helping the people who utilize our services.
 If you’re ready to make a difference, browse our openings or upload your resume and tell us your interests.
 We’ll consider you for future opportunities.

 Families First is growing!
 The following two position descriptions are part of the new Children and Family Treatment and Support Services.
 Each of these new positions requires lived experience.
 If you are interested in either of these positions, we encourage you to begin the online credentialing process.
 Your credential will be good throughout New York State.
-We currently have four Family Peer Advocates on staff, and will be hiring more in the future.
-Youth Peer Advocate Services will not officially begin until January 2020, but if you are seriously interested in this position, starting your credentialing process will give you a head start.
+We currently have many Family Peer Advocates on staff, as well as Home Health Care Managers and Direct Support Providers and will be hiring more in the future.
+Youth Peer Advocate Services officially begun in January 2020, if you are interested in this position, starting your credentialing process is the best start.
 Please refer to the position descriptions for details.

 Health Home Care Manager